40 Carats (film): Plot

 On vacation in Greece, Ann Stanley is stranded on the coast when her rented car breaks down.
 A handsome young man on a motorbike, Peter Latham, offers Ann a ride, which she refuses, reluctant to get on a bike at 36 or accept a ride from a stranger.
 Peter points out that she is overly cautious, lacking spontaneity or a sense of adventure.
 Fifty miles from Argos, she may have a long wait.
 He points out the beauty of the spot, near ancient Greek ruins.
 Peter proceeds to go down to sea level to swim, pitching a tent within sight of Ann waiting.
 Eventually Ann joins him in the surf, introducing herself as “Penelope Potter.”
 They swim, fish, discuss life (Peter is 22), drink ouzo, become increasingly attracted, and ultimately have sex.
 Peter presents her with a ring he found in the sea.
 Ann accepts the ring as a token of a serendipitous encounter.
-The next morning, she flags down a ride on a boat with fishermen, and leaves Peter, still asleep, with a farewell kiss.
+The next morning, she flags down a ride on a boat with fishermen, and leaves Peter, still asleep.

 In New York, Ann, a realtor, is showing expensive apartments to a client, JD Rogers.
 A big commission is at stake, so she accepts his invitation to dinner.
 As Ann is dressing for her date, her 17-year-old daughter, Trina, is awaiting a ride to a party.
 Trina is being picked up by her date Arthur Forbes’ friend—Peter.
 Trina's pushy grandmother Maud Erickson is thrilled that Peter is a member of an ultrarich socialite family.
 At 22, Peter works as director of labor relations, while his father remains aloof from the company business.
 When Ann appears, she is shocked to see Peter, who is delighted to encounter “Penelope Potter” again.
 He compliments the ring she is wearing, without revealing its origins.
 JD arrives to pick Ann up for dinner.
 At the party, Peter pumps Trina for information on Ann.
 Mistaking his interest in her family, Tina informs him that she prefers older men.
 Peter learns that Ann remains on friendly terms with Trina's father, Billy Boylan, who she divorced because of his irresponsibility, and who frequently relies on his ex-wife for loans.